LawsonDaiki/EchoEssentia/README.md

 ## Technology

 This repository contains the source code in C++ for the MCU.
-The microcontroller used was a ESP32.
+The microcontroller used was an ESP32.

 It has been built using PlatformIO extension and their libraries.